Nette Forné Thomas, President

 Parker Daley, Curatorial Associate and Visual Arts Manager

 Parker Daley is the Visual Arts Manager for Pen + Brush.
 She has worked at multiple art fairs, including Spring/Break and NADA in NYC, as well as organized exhibitions (specifically at Syracuse University, Ithaca College, and Sunnyview Rehabilitation) and has worked as a gallery consultant.
 Daley interned in Museum Administration in the New York State Museum, and provided tours of the New York State Capitol and the Nelson A. Rockefeller Art Collection while serving as the Touring Services Assistant at the Empire State Plaza Office of General Services.

 A passionate modern art enthusiast, Daley has studied abroad and also served as the teaching assistant for ART111 History of Modern Art: 1850 – Present at Syracuse University, worked as a Gallery Supervisor for the Handwerker Gallery (Ithaca College), and held the position of Ithaca College Student Curator and Student Assistant for the Art History Department.
 She holds a BA in Art History from Ithaca College and a Master of Arts in Museum Studies from Syracuse University.

 Lisbeth Redfield, Editor and Literary Arts Manager

 Lisbeth Redfield is the Editor and Literary Arts Manager for Pen + Brush.
-An advocate for strong voices in women’s writing of the past, present, and future, Redfield has worked at Chicago-based literary agency Browne & Miller Literary Associates and Bloomsbury Publishing.
-Before coming to P+B, she was Assistant Editor at Oxford University Press, where she edited books on music, dance, and performance studies.
+An advocate for strong voices in women’s writing of the past, present, and future, Redfield has worked at Chicago-based literary agency Browne & Miller Literary Associates, Bloomsbury Publishing, and (for six years) at Oxford University Press.
 Redfield is professionally active in the New York publishing world and personally committed to the non-profit arts community, where she is a regular volunteer at events run by the New York branch of the Country Dance & Song Society.
 She holds a BA with honors in English from the University of Chicago and is an alumna of the prestigious Columbia Publishing Course.